 Retirees who can reduce their combined income can lower the rate at which Uncle Sam taxes their Social Security benefits — or avoid taxation of their benefits entirely.

-This could be as simple as withdrawing slightly less money from your traditional retirement accounts and taxable investment accounts next year to compensate for the 2.8 percent increase in your Social Security benefits.
-We detail several other methods in “5 Ways to Avoid Paying Taxes on Your Social Security Benefits.”
+This could be as simple as withdrawing slightly less money from your traditional retirement accounts and taxable investment accounts next year to compensate for the 1.6% increase in your Social Security benefits.
+We detail several other methods in “5 Ways to Avoid Taxes on Social Security Income.”